Supernatural (American TV series): Season 15

-The fifteenth and final season premiered on October 10, 2019.
-The season consisted of 20 episodes and aired on Thursdays at 8:00 pm (ET) with the exception of two episodes in March 2020 which aired on Mondays at 8:00 pm.
-The series finale was scheduled to air on May 18, 2020.
-In March 2020, Warner Bros.
-Television shut down production on the series due to the COVID-19 pandemic.
-Later in March, showrunner Andrew Dabb revealed that the series would go on hiatus after the March 23 episode.
-The season resumed airing on October 8, and the series finale aired on November 19, 2020.
+The fifteenth and final season premiered on October 10, 2019, and the series finale aired on November 19, 2020, following delays due to the COVID-19 pandemic; it consisted of 20 episodes.

+Sam, Dean and Castiel's battle against God who has been manipulating events in their lives including their family, friends and allies.
+Angered by their decision to fight him, God jumpstarts the end of everything in creation.

 Recurring elements

 Impala

 Throughout the series, Dean drives a black 1967 Chevrolet Impala which he refers to as "Baby".
 Having been passed down to him by his father (John), it is Dean's most prized possession, with actor Jensen Ackles feeling it is Dean's "life" and "sanctuary".
 The brothers travel in it throughout the country as they hunt the supernatural, and the trunk holds various weaponry and their fake IDs.
 In the first two seasons, it has a Kansas license plate with the number KAZ 2Y5, a reference to the Winchesters' home state of Kansas, and the series premiere date of 2005.
 Towards the end of the second season, the car sports a new Ohio license plate (CNK 80Q3) to aid the brothers in hiding from the FBI.
+Throughout the course of the show, the Impala has been wrecked or severely damaged several times, but it is repaired or rebuilt by Dean each time, a few times on-screen.

+In season 11, the episode "Baby" – named after Dean's nickname for the car – takes place entirely from the Impala's perspective with all of the action taking place either in the car itself or around it.
+While filming the episode, Jensen Ackles found the hollowed-out remains of the Impala wrecked in the season 1 finale "Devil's Trap".

 All of the cars used in the show are stock 1967 Chevrolet Impala four door hardtops.
 They feature Chevrolet small-block engines, recolored interiors, custom seats, and nonfunctioning radios.
 Other than the one used in the original, all of the Impalas had to be painted black for the series.
 One of the Impalas used features a detachable roof and doors for up-close shots, and is capable of being separated in half.
 After filming of the series concluded, Ackles was allowed by Warner Bros. and The CW to keep the main Impala.